 The Job Corps Program is a national educational and job training program created in 1964 by the Department of Labor for disadvantaged youth.
 The program trains students for careers in energy, culinary arts, carpentry, health care, masonry, welding, heavy equipment, and automotive as well as business office technology.
 The program helps students earn a high school diploma or GED, learn a trade, and find a job.
 Students must be a U.S. citizen or legal resident between the ages of 16 and 24, meet income requirements, and want to participate in an educational environment.

-For more information about the Oilfield Training Program, please contact John Taylor, program coordinator at (225) 642-3015.
+For more information about the Oilfield Training Program, please contact Randy Hamilton, program coordinator at (225) 642-3015.